Page Indexed But Not Ranking

 • 1 real code / config snippet (with line numbers and comments)

-Each addition is a content-signal upgrade tier.
+Each addition is a content-signal upgrade that thin competitors can’t fake.

-# Find the 5 most relevant articles
+# Find the 5 most relevant articles on your site

 rg -l "Astro|Vercel|deploy" src/

-If you’re not familiar with Vercel’s build configuration, see Astro Deploy Vercel Complete Guide — especially the section on env var case sensitivity.
+If you’re not familiar with Vercel’s build configuration, see Astro Deploy Vercel Complete Guide — especially the section on env-var case sensitivity.

 Step 5: Clean up cannibalization